-Master of Social Work.
-Mental Health Concentration.
-Advanced Standing
+Social Work, Mental Health Concentration Full-Time Advanced Standing, M.S.W.

-Program Requirements Credits

-Total Credit Hours 35.0

-Baccalaureate degree from social work program accredited Council on Social Work Education (CSWE) with a cumulative grade point average of 3.0 on a 4.0 scale within five years of expected enrollment in the MSW Program to apply for advanced standing.
+Baccalaureate degree from a social work program accredited by the Council on Social Work Education (CSWE) with a cumulative grade point average of 3.0 on a 4.0 scale.
+The BSW degree must be within five years of the expected enrollment date of the MSW Program to apply for advanced standing.
 Score on GRE (General Section).
 Three Recommendation for Graduate School Forms.
 Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, (c) future career plans, and (d) community involvement.

-Summer Session 6.0

-SWRK 606 And SWRK 608

-Fall Semester 16.0

-SWRK 609 And SWRK 615 And SWRK 626 And SWRK 630 And SWRK 650

-Spring Semester 13.0

-Choose 6 credit hours of Graduate Social Work Course electives And SWRK 635 And SWRK 655